 Do you know where all your important documents are?
 Could you just grab everything and run out of the house in case of an emergency?
-Most of us aren’t prepared for an emergency and hopefully won’t need to “run out of the house”, but even for simple acts like renewing a passport you’ll want to be able to find everything without launching a “search & rescue” operation through the house, right?
+Most of us aren’t prepared for an emergency and hopefully won’t need to “run out of the house”, but even for simple acts like renewing a passport, you’ll want to be able to find everything without launching a “search & rescue” operation through the house, right?

-After so many trips with the kids – and moves! this is now an easy process because all is organized and I keep track of each of our passports with a master list for each of us.
+After so many trips and moves with the kids, this is now an easy process because all is organized and I keep track of each of our passports with a master list for each of us.
 So I thought I could share some ideas on how to handle and safely keep your important documents.

 What documents do we keep in our personal document container?
 Important documents such as:

 These are documents I consider “permanent” and that need a safe home.

 Some personal document containers are fire-proof, have password-protected locks or keys to ensure extra protection.

 If you have a family you know you’ll need to keep track of all the personal documents for each member of the family and often it’s necessary to purchase more than one document container to guarantee that all your important papers are in safe “hands” (storage).

 When planning the purchase of a personal document container also consider that it should protect your personal documents from flood and water damage and where in your home you’ll place your container safely.